Notebook of Avon Reah Smith-Ryan, 1942-1945

 disgrace the Bn. or themselves.

-Our boys are doing fairly well at sport.
-Cricket, hockey &
+Our boys are doing fairly well at sport. - cricket, hockey &

-a Boxing tournament finished last night.
-I'm told that the [?] have stopped any more on grounds that men haven't got the
+M.O's have stopped any more on grounds that men haven't got the

 necessary to replace energy expended.